Arranging for the Ukulele

 - Just like learning to play, it's okay to be terrible and know nothing if you're willing to keep going.

 - And finally, there is NO RIGHT and NO WRONG in art.
 You need to make something that works for you.
 We have a handful of trained musicians who are quick to point out what they think is "wrong," but outside of typos, most of the time they're speaking from received wisdom that tends to stick music into a boring box.
+Don't let dead people peer-pressure you into following mindless traditions.
 Igor Stravinsky was wrong when he wrote The Rite of Spring and it resulted in a riot on its premiere.
 This piece changed classical music forever.
 Don't be afraid to be like Igor.

 Basic checklist: